rasgointelligence/RasgoTransforms/docs/pivot_table.md

 ## Pivot table, powered by SQL.

 ### Required Inputs
-- Values: the column with values you want to aggregate
-- Aggregation: the method of aggregation for your Values
+- Values: a dictionary of the column with values you want to aggregate & the method of aggregation for your values

 ### Optional Inputs
 - Rows: column(s) to group by down